Psychogeography

 Psychogeography is the exploration of urban environments that emphasizes interpersonal connections to places and arbitrary routes.
 It was developed by members of the Letterist International and Situationist International, which were revolutionary groups influenced by Marxist and anarchist theory as well as the attitudes and methods of Dadaists and Surrealists.

 In 1955, Guy Debord defined psychogeography as "the study of the precise laws and specific effects of the geographical environment, consciously organized or not, on the emotions and behavior of individuals."
-One of the key tactics for exploring psychogeography is the loosely defined urban walking practice known as the dérive.
+The key tactic for exploring psychogeography is the loosely defined urban walking practice known as the dérive.
 As a practice and theory, psychogeography has influenced a broad set of cultural actors, including artists, activists and academics.

 Development

 Psychogeography was originally developed by the Lettrist International 'around the summer of 1953'.
 Debord describes psychogeography as 'charmingly vague' and emphasises the importance of practice in psychogeographical explorations.
 The first published discussion of psychogeography was in the Lettrist journal Potlatch (1954), which included a 'Psychogeographical Game of the Week':Depending on what you are after, choose an area, a more or less populous city, a more or less lively street.
 Build a house.
 Furnish it.
 Make the most of its decoration and surroundings.
 Choose the season and the time.
 Gather together the right people, the best records and drinks.
 Lighting and conversation must, of course, be appropriate, along with the weather and your memories.